 Join students across the country using our influence to help others on our campuses pray, think, and vote.
 Together, through our votes, we can be a force for good in our communities.

 Americans all too often take their right to vote for granted.
 Let’s remember, voting is more than just electing a candidate—it’s choosing between policies and people who will make important decisions about our community, state and nation.
 Because we are privileged to live in a free society; we can choose where we live, what we study, and how to vote.
 Our right to vote ensures this and needs to be protected, promoted, and most of all practiced!

 Vote Because Your Voice Matters.

-In 2016 nearly 43% of eligible voters did NOT vote!
-That’s 100 million people who did not use their voice in the election.
+Despite record turnout in 2020, 80 million Americans did not vote.
+A third of those eligible did not use their voice in the election.
 How can we complain about the problems we face if we don’t use our voice?
-We can talk about bringing change, but in order to have credibility we must care enough to take our opinions and beliefs to the voting booth.
+We can talk about bringing change, but in order to have credibility, we must care enough to take our opinions and beliefs to the voting booth.
 Your vote brings tremendous influence and it’s your opportunity to have your voice heard.

 Vote to Represent Others.

 History teaches us there have been underrepresented groups of people who didn’t have a voice.
 It wasn’t until the 15th and 19th Amendments secured for all people, 18 and older, regardless of race and sex the right to vote.
 Many people have died defending this right.
 In our Constitutional Republic, we vote to elect those who will act and speak on our behalf—in all levels of government.
 They will represent the less fortunate, the marginalized, and those afraid to speak.
 We now have a privilege many did not have: to vote—it’s the least we can do.